Prajwal1591/SI-2024-Cubesat/README.md

 > ## CubeSat Architecture
- CubeSat architecture is the standardized design and structure of these small satellites.
-CubeSats are characterized by their modular and scalable architecture, which enables rapid and cost-effective development, deployment, and operation in space.
+ ==CubeSat architecture is the standardized design and structure of these small satellites.
+CubeSats are characterized by their modular and scalable architecture, which enables rapid and cost-effective development, deployment, and operation in space.==

 ![image](https://github.com/user-attachments/assets/d1ba4723-c246-452a-8110-1c687d9c65a5)